 This leads to some of the same old problems that centralization carries.
 One entity, Ripple Labs, in this case, becomes too powerful.
 A lot of concerns have been raised about this issue, but the CEO of Ripple has a different view.

 Ripple is not centralized.
 To be clear, if Ripple disappeared today, XRP would continue to function.
 To me, that’s the most important measure of whether something is decentralized.

 Ripple CEO, Brad Garlinghouse

 Ripple’s team has been responsive to such concerns and has come out with a decentralization strategy.
-In December 2017, Ripple placed 55 billion Ripple XRP in a cryptographically-secured escrow account to create certainty of XRP supply at any given time.
+In December 2017, Ripple placed 55 billion Ripple XRP in a cryptographically-secured escrow account to make sure that there are XRP supplies at any given time.

-Now that you know what Ripple is and how it is being used, let’s find answers to other questions like how secure it is, whether you can buy Ripple on Coinbase and so forth.
+Now that you know what Ripple is and how it is being used, let’s find answers to other important questions surrounding Ripple.

 Is Ripple Secure?

 To answer this question, we first need to understand how it works.

 By now, you should understand that Ripple is not a regular cryptocurrency like Bitcoin or Litecoin.
 There are a few advantages that XRP offers: